janetjoywilson/janetjoywilson.github.io/_posts/2017-07-08-velo-and-love.md

 What was I reading during my travels?
 I took with me [The God Of Small Things](https://www.chapters.indigo.ca/en-ca/books/the-god-of-small-things/9780679309413-item.html) by Arundhati Roy.
 The photo is from the elegant and literary [The Alcove Library Hotel](http://alcovehotel.com.vn/) in Saigon.

  Why did I choose THIS book?
 Because I had never read it!
-Published twenty years ago to international bestseller status and with a new novel, her first fiction in twenty years coming this fall, I felt I needed to spend time with this "breathtaking masterpiece".
+Published twenty years ago to international bestseller status and with a [new novel](https://www.chapters.indigo.ca/en-ca/books/the-ministry-of-utmost-happiness/9780735234345-item.html?&mkwid=s_dc&pcrid=196911553129&pkw=ministry%20of%20utmost%20happiness&pmt=e&s_campaign=goo-Books+-+Bestsellers&gclid=CjwKEAjwqIfLBRCk6vH_rJq7yD0SJACG18frTXnMQvmQLYEVprp_ANj5i-LKQ-FLupaL0p-bUv3-ZBoCtqTw_wcB), her first fiction in twenty years coming this fall, I felt I needed to spend time with this "breathtaking masterpiece".

 "He could do only one thing at a time.
 If he held her, he couldn't kiss her.
 If he kissed her, he couldn't see her.
-If he saw her, he could feel her."
+If he saw her, he couldn't feel her."

 I worked in Kerala, India in 2013 and Roy's lush evocative descriptions were intensified for me as along with the heat and humidity of Vietnam.
 It was the perfect narrative companion for my adventure.